 Meston had already worked on drive-ins in a late art deco style.
-He worked closely with Mac and Dick to design the new restaurant.
-They drew in chalk the actual measurements of every piece of kitchen equipment on the tennis court behind their house.
+He worked closely with the McDonald brothers to design the new restaurant.
+They chalked the actual measurements of every piece of kitchen equipment on one of their tennis courts.

-The first franchise was built in Phoenix, Ariz., in 1953 for Neil Fox.
-Fox’s brother-in-law and friend bought the second franchise in Downey, Calif., where the oldest original McDonald’s restaurant still stands.
+They built the first franchise in Phoenix, Ariz., in 1953 for Neil Fox.
+Fox’s brother-in-law bought the second franchise in Downey, Calif., where the oldest original McDonald’s restaurant still stands.

-In 1954, they met Ray Kroc, who persuaded them to go national.
-By 1961 they were tired of the restaurant business.
+In 1954, the McDonald brothers met Ray Kroc, who persuaded them to go national.
+In 1961, after 24 years in the restaurant business, they decided they’d gotten tired of it.
 They sold out to Kroc for $2.71 million plus 1 percent of gross sales.

-The first New Hampshire McDonald’s opened in 1964 on South Willow Street in Manchester, a block from Dick and Mac McDonald’s childhood home.
+The first New Hampshire McDonald’s opened in 1964 on South Willow Street in Manchester, a block from the childhood home of the McDonald brothers.
 The 596th franchise, it opened just around the time Dick retired.

 Dick returned to Bedford, N.H., a suburb of Manchester, and married his sweetheart from West High School.
 One day he took his step-grandson to the South Willow Street McDonald’s.
 He lost a lot of points with the boy because he not only had to stand in line, he had to pay.

-Mac lived out the rest of his life in Califiornia.
+Mac lived out the rest of his life in California.

 Dick was once asked if he regretted selling out to Kroc.
 Not at all, he replied.
-“I would have wound up in some skyscraper somewhere with about four ulcers and eight tax attorneys trying to figure out how to pay all my income tax.”
+“I would have wound up in some skyscraper somewhere with about four ulcers and eight tax attorneys trying to figure out how to pay all my income tax,” he said.